gravitational/workshop/README.md

 Get latest stable version from https://www.virtualbox.org/wiki/Downloads.

 **Note:** When using Ubuntu you may need to disable Secure Boot.
-An alternative approach to installing with Secure Boot enabled, follow the guide [here](https://torstenwalter.de/virtualbox/ubuntu/2019/06/13/install-virtualbox-ubuntu-secure-boot.html).
+For an alternative approach to installing with Secure Boot enabled, follow the guide [here](https://torstenwalter.de/virtualbox/ubuntu/2019/06/13/install-virtualbox-ubuntu-secure-boot.html).

 ### Kubectl